wttech/bobcat/docs/_docs/guides/first-aem-test.md

   login.token.name: login-token
 ```

-With this parameters login to AEM requires injecting `ActionsController.class` and calling one action.
-We do this in `BeforeEach` method.
+With these parameters logging into AEM requires injecting `ActionsController.class` and calling one action.
+We do this in the `BeforeEach` method.

 ```java
 (...)